teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 - Continuous Use.
 Trademark rights end when you stop using the trademark to sell your goods or services.
 A trademark registration is evidence that you have not abandoned the trademark.

-In addition to providing evidence, registration creates substantial rights and psychological benefits:
+**Substantial Rights.** In addition to providing evidence, registration creates substantial rights and psychological benefits:

 - Nation-Wide Rights.
 Registration provides immediate nation-wide rights, while unregistered trademark rights are limited to the particular towns and cities where the trademark is actually being used to sell products or services.